Amsterdam-AI-Team/1.5-meter-monitor/README.md

 It detects pedestrians with the open-source YOLOv5 convolutional neural network.
 It uses cheap and ubiquitous hardware, such as a simple webcam, computer with GPU (or edge devices) and any screen to create awareness for anybody within the field of view of the camera to keep social distance.
-It does so by displaying visual information on an augmented reality interface, or by playing an audio signal.
+It does so by displaying visual information on an augmented reality interface.
 The persons that are detected are made aware of if they are keeping sufficient distance from others within their proximity.
 Distances between detected persons are calculated per frame by using a calibration for the position of the camera, an area of interest is defined and an example of 1.5x1.5 meter is given to the system as input.